SebastianBogado/meli-test-practico/README.md

 ```

 > :warning: Caveat: after SSR I lost the ability to reload changes made
- at the client app, so you need to restart the server to see changes.
+ at the client app, so you need to manually restart the server to see
+ updates on the client.
- Meanwhile, when focusing on client development, you could run
+ Meanwhile, when focusing on client development, you could also run
  `npm run watch-client`, which opens a server at `localhost:8080` with
  HMR and all the shiny things.